Gelembjuk/mail/README.md

 ```

-out_default.htm - common `out` template used fro all emails (aka ommon header/footer for all emails)
+out_default.htm - common `out` template used fro all emails (aka common header/footer for all emails)

 ```html